iFreeon/secret-hitler-red-dawn-edition/Secret_Hitler_Red_Dawn_Rules.md

     >
     >- There are some other rules that affect eligibility in specific ways: the Veto Power and the Election Tracker.
 You don’t need to worry about those yet, and we’ll talk about each one in its relevant section.

 3.	**Vote on the government**
 Once the Presidential Candidate has chosen an eligible Chancellor Candidate, players may discuss the proposed government until everyone is ready to vote.
 Every player, including the Candidates, votes on the proposed government.
 Once everyone is ready to vote, reveal your Ballot cards simultaneously so that everyone’s vote is public.

     - **If a majority of players votes YES**: The Presidential Candidate and Chancellor Candidate become the new President and Chancellor, respectively.

-    - **If a majority of players votes NO, or it is a TIE**:
-    The vote fails.
-The Presidential Candidate misses this chance to be elected, and the President placard moves clockwise to the next player.
-The Election Tracker is advanced by one Election.
+    - **If a majority of players votes NO, or it is a TIE**: The vote fails.
+The Presidential Candidate misses this chance to be elected.
+The Electition Tracker is advanced by one Election.
+The election process starts again from the begining, starting with moving the President placard clockwise to the next player.

     - **Election Tracker**: If the group rejects three governments in a row, the country is thrown into chaos.
 Immediately reveal the Policy on top of the Policy deck and enact it.
 Any power granted by this Policy is ignored, but the Election Tracker resets, and existing term-limits are forgotten.
 All players become eligible to hold the office of Chancellor for the next Election.
 If there are fewer than three tiles remaining in the Policy deck at this point, shuffle them with the Discard pile to create a new Policy deck.

         > Any time a new Policy tile is played face-up, the Election Tracker is reset, whether it was enacted by an elected government or enacted by the frustrated populace.

     - **If three or more Fascist Policies have been enacted already**: Ask if the new Chancellor is Hitler.
 If so, the game is over and the Fascists win.
 Otherwise, other players know for sure the Chancellor is not Hitler.

-    - Proceed as usual to the Legislative Session.
+4. If the election suceeded, proceed as usual to the Legislative Session.

 ### LEGISLATIVE SESSION
 During the Legislative Session, the President and Chancellor work together to enact a new Policy in secret.

-The President draws the top three tiles from the Policy deck, looks at them in secret, and discards one tile face down into the Discard pile.
-The remaining two tiles go to the Chancellor, who looks in secret, discards one Policy tile face down, and enacts the remaining Policy by placing the tile face up on the corresponding track.
+1. The President draws the top three tiles from the Policy deck, looks at them in secret, and discards one tile face down into the Discard pile.

+2. The remaining two tiles go to the Chancellor, who looks in secret, discards one Policy tile face down, and enacts the remaining Policy by placing the tile face up on the corresponding track.

-Verbal and nonverbal communication between the President and Chancellor is forbidden.
+> Verbal and nonverbal communication between the President and Chancellor is forbidden.
 The President and Chancellor MAY NOT pick Policies to play at random, shuffle the tiles before discarding one, or do anything else clever to avoid secretly and intentionally selecting a Policy.
 Additionally, the President should hand both Policies over at the same time, rather than one at a time to gauge the Chancellor’s reaction.
 Attempting to telegraph the contents of your hand using randomness or any other unusual selection procedure violates the spirit of the game.
 Don’t do it.

-**Discarded Policy tiles should never be revealed to the group.
-Players must rely on the word of the President and Chancellor, who are free to lie.**
+3. Discarded Policy tiles should never be revealed to the group.
+Players must rely on the word of the President and Chancellor, who are free to lie.

 > ABOUT LYING: Often, some players learn things that the rest of the players don’t know, like when the President and Chancellor get to see Policy tiles, or when a President uses the Investigate power to see someone’s Party Membership card.
 You can always lie about hidden knowledge in Secret Hitler.
 The only time players MUST tell the truth is in game-ending, Hitler-related scenarios: a player who is Hitler must say so if assassinated or if elected Chancellor after three Fascist Policies have been enacted.
-If there are fewer than three tiles remaining in the Policy deck at the end of a Legislative Session, shuffle them with the Discard pile to

-create a new Policy deck.
+4. If there are fewer than three tiles remaining in the Policy deck at the end of a Legislative Session, shuffle them with the Discard pile to create a new Policy deck.
 Unused Policy tiles should never be revealed, and they should not be simply placed on top of the new Policy deck.

-If the government enacted a Fascist Policy that covered up a Presidential Power, the sitting President gets to use that power.
+5. If the government enacted a Fascist or Communist Policy that covered up a Presidential Power or has text on the policy  for the Chancellor.
 Proceed to the Executive Action.

-If the government enacted a Liberal Policy or a Fascist Policy that grants no Presidential Power, begin a new round with a new Election.
+6. After a policy has been played a s Executive Actions are complete, begin a new round with a new Election.

-EXECUTIVE ACTION
+### EXECUTIVE ACTION
 If the newly-enacted Fascist Policy grants a Presidential Power, the President must use it before the next round can begin.
 Before using a power, the President is free to discuss the issue with other players, but ultimately the President gets to decide how and when the power is used.
 Gameplay cannot continue until the President uses the power.
 Presidential Powers are used only once; they don’t stack or roll over to future turns.

-VETO POWER
+### VETO POWER
 The Veto Power is a special rule that comes into effect after five Fascist Policies have been enacted.
 For all Legislative Sessions after the fifth Fascist Policy is enacted, the Executive branch gains a permanent new ability to discard all three Policy tiles if both the Chancellor and President agree.

 The President draws three Policy tiles, discards one, and passes the remaining two to the Chancellor as usual.
 Then Chancellor may, instead of enacting either Policy, say “I wish to veto this agenda.”
-If the President consents by saying, “I agree to the veto,” both Policies are discarded and the President placard passes

-to the left as usual.
+If the President consents by saying, “I agree to the veto,” both Policies are discarded and the President placard passes to the left as usual.
 If the President does not consent, the Chancellor must enact a Policy as normal.

 Each use of the Veto Power represents an inactive government and advances the Election Tracker by one.